-Whether you eat them raw or cooked (you should cook them, but more on that later), here are six health benefits you'll get when you add mushrooms to your diet.
+Whether you eat them raw or cooked (you should cook them, but more on that later), here are some of the health benefits you'll get when you add mushrooms to your diet.

 1. They have cancer-fighting properties.
 A study published in the journal Experimental Biology and Medicine tested five types of mushrooms (maitake, crimini, portabella, oyster and white button) and found that they "significantly suppressed" breast cancer cell growth and reproduction, suggesting "both common and specialty mushrooms may be chemoprotective against breast cancer."

 Also, shiitake mushrooms contain lentinan, a type of sugar molecule, according to the Memorial Sloan Kettering Cancer Center, which adds that lentinan may help extend the survival of patients with some cancers when used with chemotherapy.
 In fact, it has been approved as an adjuvant for stomach cancer in Japan since 1985 since it has anti-tumor effects.
 "Lentinan does not kill cancer cells directly.
 Instead, it enhances the immune system, which may aid in slowing the growth of tumors.
 Lentinan also kills viruses and microbes directly in laboratory studies," according to the cancer center.

 2. Mushrooms are immunity-boosters.
 We now know that lentinan can boost your immune system, but it has a helper, too.
 Beta-glucan is a sugar found in the cells walls of fungi (among other plants) that also helps boost your immune system.
 Lentinan comes from shiitake mushrooms, but beta-glucan is found in many varieties, namely the common button mushrooms.

 In a study, pink oyster mushrooms lowered the amount of bad cholesterol in rats with high cholesterol, though more studies are needed to see if the same results are true for humans.
 (Photo: socrates471/Shutterstock)

 3. They help lower cholesterol.
 In general, mushrooms are cholesterol free, but they're also a good source of chitin and beta-glucan, which are fibers that lower cholesterol.
 A study in the International Journal of Medicinal Mushrooms in the International Journal of Medicinal Mushrooms found that pink oyster mushrooms reduced total cholesterol and LDL ("bad" cholesterol) in hypercholesterolemic rats.